How much protein per day

 Why protein is essential

-The best sources by protein quality
+Best sources by protein quality

 The DIAAS score (Digestible Indispensable Amino Acid Score) ranks proteins by quality: whole milk and eggs come out on top (DIAAS > 1.0), followed by chicken and fish.
 On the plant side, soy is the champion (DIAAS 0.90), followed by chickpeas and lentils.
 Rice and wheat alone have a low DIAAS, but combined with legumes, they complement each other perfectly.
-Don't overlook cottage cheese, skyr, and tofu — economical and versatile sources.
+Don't overlook cottage cheese, skyr, and tofu — affordable and versatile sources.

 Timing and distribution throughout the day